Section 1 - General information

 - Lower environmental footprint, with huge potential to improve air quality and reduce climate change.

-Why did Northamptonshire apply for e-scooter trials?
+Why did Northamptonshire County Council apply for scooter trials?
 What regulations do e-scooters follow?

 How does Voi help Northamptonshire?